Giskard-AI/giskard-hub/docs/_sources/hub/quickstart.rst.txt

    :width: 800

-The interface below displays the model details that need to be filled out.
+The interface below displays the knowledge base details that need to be filled out.

 .. image:: /_static/images/hub/import-kb-detail.png
    :align: center